 To transform a dataset, pass a transformer object to the

-apply() method on a Dataset object.
+apply() method on a Dataset object like in the example below.

 use Rubix\ML\Transformers\MinMaxNormalizer; $dataset->apply(new MinMaxNormalizer());